I am kind of ok -

 I can be a bit obsessive.
 That’s ok

 cramming them into poems like overfilled suitcases

-Like empty notebooks filled with stray sheets, scribbled on with various pens at inopportune times when I forgot
+All of my notebooks packed with stray sheets, torn edges, scribbled on with various pens at inopportune times when I forgot

 I’m ok with